yurichan28/torrench/README.md

 # Torrench - Command-line torrent search tool
-Torrench is a simple command-line tool that fetches torrents and displays results **within terminal window**.
+Torrench is a simple command-line tool that fetches torrents and displays results **within console window**.
 It does this by scrapping _thepiratebay (proxy) sites_.
 Once torrent results are fetched, torrench can further fetch torrent details as well.
 Details include torrent Description, comments, as well as download (magnetic) link.
 (Basically everything required to choose a torrent).

 _Torrench initially began as a python learning project for me.
 I am sure there are ways to implement code I wrote in a better/efficient way.
-If you find any, please **let me know**._
+If you find any, please [let me know](https://github.com/kryptxy/torrench#contact)._

 _I'll continue updating it, add new features and try making it better and more efficient._
 _If you find this tool helpful, spread the word please.
 Thank you!_

 ## Compatibility
-It's compatible under Linix and Windows operating systems.
+It's compatible under **Linux and Windows** operating systems.
 As for MacOS, I don't own any mac hardware.
 If anyone wants to help porting it onto apple, feel free to do so.

 ## Features